drfailer/serializer-cpp/README.md

 ### Containers

-Containers are detected with iterators so the majority of the containers of the standard library.
-External containers that implements the iterator trait properly will be supported too.
+Containers are detected with iterators so the majority of the containers of the standard library are supported.
+External containers that are iterable will be supported too (`QList` from Qt for instance).
 However, the elements inside the containers must be serializable.

 **Static arrays are not supported.**